Simple will vs testamentary trust

 What to consider

-Choosing the wrong structure can create complications later.
-For example, if you use a simple will when your beneficiaries include minors, assets may end up in their hands before they're ready to manage them responsibly.
-Equally, establishing a testamentary trust without clear instructions about when and how funds should be released can lead to disputes among trustees and beneficiaries.
+People sometimes observe that a structure not matching the circumstances can be associated with complications later.
+For example, where a simple will is used and beneficiaries include minors, assets may pass to them before they are positioned to manage them.
+Similarly, where a testamentary trust is established without clear instructions about when and how funds are released, disputes among trustees and beneficiaries may arise.

 • Your beneficiaries' age and maturity: Do any beneficiaries need asset protection or structured distributions?